Palo Alto Explained: My Real-World Guide to Mastering Cybersecurity

 Prisma: Mastering Cloud-Native Security

-• Cloud Workload Protection Platform (CWPP): It provides runtime protection for cloud workloads, including VMs, containers, and serverless functions.
-This includes vulnerability scanning, malware detection, and web application and API security (WAAS).
-[15]
+• Cloud Workload Protection Platform (CWPP): This provides runtime defense for everything running in the cloud—your VMs, containers, and serverless functions.
+It scans for vulnerabilities, detects malware, and protects your web applications and APIs.

-• Prisma SASE - Securing the Edge: Secure Access Service Edge (SASE) combines networking and security.
-Prisma SASE does this by unifying two powerful products: [11]
+• Prisma SASE - Securing the Edge: SASE is about bringing networking and security together in the cloud.
+Prisma SASE combines two key products:

 Cortex: The AI-Driven Brain of the SOC